kazimieras-momkus/info/index.md

 4. Choose specific files: select "dist" catalog from Files.
 5. Install

-#### While developing you can add more informative page errors by adding app.UseStatusCodePages(); in the Startup.cs Confiure method.
+#### While developing you can get more page error codes instead of blank pages by adding app.UseStatusCodePages(); in the Startup.cs Confiure method.